z-bible/tinymocha/README.md

 and in your code:

-    import {describe, it, beforeEach} from tinymocha
+    import {describe, it, beforeEach} from "tinymocha"

+or

+    var Tinymocha = require("tinymocha");
+    var describe = Tinymocha.describe
+    var it = Tinymocha.it
+    var beforeEach = Tinymocha.beforeEach

 The rest is just Mocha syntax.